HEPData/hepdata_lib/docs/usage.rst

 The Submission object
 +++++++++++++++++++++++++++++++

 The Submission object is the central object where all threads come together.
-The Submission object represents the whole HEPData entry and thus carries the top-level meta data that is equally valid for all the tables and variables you may want to enter.
+It represents the whole HEPData entry and thus carries the top-level meta data that is equally valid for all the tables and variables you may want to enter.
 The object is also used to create the physical submission files you will upload to the HEPData web interface.

-When using the hepdata_lib to make an entry, you **always need to create a Submission object**.
+When using hepdata_lib to make an entry, you **always need to create a Submission object**.
 The most bare-bone submission consists of only a Submission object with no data in it:

 ::